 Universal Adaptability

-That first realized trip overseas was overwhelming for this naive twenty something.
-Our diverse group viewed the long plane ride as a grande party at 30,000 feet above the earth.
+That first trip overseas was overwhelming for this naive twenty-something.
+Our diverse group viewed the long plane ride as a grand party at 30,000 feet above the earth.
 We were too excited and nervous to sleep.
-Once we landed everything felt new, unique and certainly unknown.
+Once we landed, everything felt new, unique and certainly unknown.
 Most of what we witnessed was older than anything most of us had seen before.

-The architecture, the ruins of cultures past, lands which had seen countless battles over the centuries, all met with wide eyes and wonder.
+The architecture, the ruins of past cultures, lands that had witnessed countless battles over the centuries, all met with wide-eyed wonder.
 The time change, food, music, panoramic views, narrow streets, cramped quarters, fresh air, language barrier, public transportation, and the people we met were all powerfully fascinating to me.

-The first full day, I lost my brand new camera.
-It fell to its death over a cliff as I was taking a picture and not fully aware of the immediate surroundings.
+On the first full day, I lost my brand-new camera.
+It fell to its death over a cliff as I was taking a picture and was not fully aware of the immediate surroundings.
 Lost my footing and thus my grip on the camera.

 Proved to be the perfect omen.
 Forcing me to pay more attention to what I was experiencing as opposed to the next good photo op.
 My mini travel nightmare became an opportunity to flex my travel intention.

-Over the years my desire when traveling has shifted more toward experiencing and observing with a more global intention as opposed to an individual one.
+Over the years, my desire when traveling has shifted more toward experiencing and observing with a more global intention as opposed to an individual one.
 Absorbing and being a part of the environment without disrupting the flow of the people and places I visit.
-Eating what the natives eat, learning the basics of the language spoken.
-Respecting cultural traditions and blending in.
+Eating what the natives eat, learning the basics of the language spoken and respecting cultural traditions and blending in.

 Exercising global flexibility.